 - HNC plus 6 years of relevant post qualification experience

-If you think you have relevant work experience that would help you get into a degree course then get in touch with admissions team to find out more – email@example.com.
+If you think you have relevant work experience that would help you get into a degree course, then get in touch with our admissions team to find out more, you can email them at email@example.com.
 Each application is considered individually with ability, experience and potential taken into consideration.

-In addition to the articulation agreements mentioned above we also have a number of partnership degree courses set up at local colleges.
+In addition to the articulation agreements mentioned above we also have a number of Associate Partnership degree courses set up at local colleges.
 This means that you study the first two years of your degree at college and the final two years of your degree at university.
-Throughout your course you are both a college student and a university student and can take advantage of all the benefits on offer to both.
-An HND qualification is built into this programme and those who successfully complete their first two years are guaranteed a place in third year at university.
+Throughout your course you are both a college student and a university student meaning you can take advantage of all the benefits and resources on offer from both institutions.
+You will complete an HNC and HND, and those who successfully complete their first two years are guaranteed a place in third year at university.

 - BEng / MEng Chemical Engineering – with Forth Valley College

 - BEng / MEng Electrical and Electronic Engineering – with Edinburgh College and Forth Valley College

 - BEng / MEng Mechanical Engineering – with Edinburgh College and Forth Valley College